Abhimanyu360/Registration-page/README.md

 # Registration-page

-Created a registration page using HTML and CSS and validation using JavaScript.
+Created a registration page using HTML and CSS and done validations using JavaScript.